the mycelial soul

 A teaching dream a few years ago summarized this realization: “A woman matures when she is not focused on her own individuation journey anymore.”
 At first glance, it’s a simple statement, yet it holds a profound paradox for those familiar with Jung’s work.
 Jung describes individuation as a descent into the night sea, seeking, finding and finally living the treasure of the Self.
 My dream, however, suggests that a woman’s maturity lies not in seeking individuation but in letting it go.
 The treasure is no longer the focus—so what is?

 The Feminine is defined by Eros, by relationship, by connection.
 Her essence is like the mycelial network, a subtle but vital web of life.
 What does it mean for her to ripen (meaning of maturus), rather than individuate?
-This question has shaped the heart of my work, leading me to explore its implications through Jungian psychoanalysis, mythopoetic work, alchemy, and mysticism.
+This question has shaped the heart of my work, leading me to explore its implications through Jungian psychoanalysis, mythopoetic work, alchemy, and Sufism.
 A recurring question, which first appeared in my dreams, continues to guide my path:

 “Is there another way?”